-Students must pass the practical exam to pass the course.
+Students must pass practical examinations to pass the course.
+A passing grade on a practical exam is a "B" or $\ge$ 80% score.
 Specific sections on practical exams may be designated as "must pass" sections (i.e., if students do not pass this component of the practical exam, they will not pass the exam).
 For example, students who demonstrate unsafe practices during the practical exam will fail the exam.
 Students will be given one opportunity to retake the practical exam, which will be observed and graded by two examiners.
 Prior to retaking the exam, students will be required to complete remedial work if designated by the instructor(s).
 If students pass the retake, they receive a score of 80% for that practical exam/content material, representative of minimal competence.
 Failure of the retake exam results in an F for the course.